 What's open in and around Philly right now?

-While playgrounds and athletic facilities remain closed in Philly, parks, trails, athletic fields, golf courses, and driving ranges are open.
-Folks who head outdoors must maintain a safe social distance, especially on the trails.
+While athletic facilities remain closed in Philly, playgrounds, parks, trails, athletic fields, golf courses, and driving ranges are open.
+City-run spray grounds and splash pads are open for the season from July 6th.
+Folks who head outdoors must maintain a safe social distance, especially on the trails, and there are some limitations to the number of visitors at a time.
 To help facilitate this, Martin Luther King Jr. Drive remains closed to vehicular traffic for the foreseeable future.

 Parks and trails throughout Chester, Delaware, Lancaster, and Bucks Counties are also open, while facilities and playgrounds remain closed.
 As Montgomery County has seen the highest number of COVID-19 cases in the suburban counties, all parks and grounds there remain closed.